Self-test loss functions for learning weak-form operators and gradient flows: Connection with energy conservation and likelihood

-Clearly, Assumption \ref{assum:GF-abstract} holds since (i) the above $A_u$ is linear, nonnegative definite and symmetric, and (ii) the energy function $E_{a}$ and its derivative $\frac{\delta E_a}{\delta u}$ are linear in $a$.
-Thus, following \eqref{eq:calE-cont-time} with integration by parts, we can define the self-loss function as
+Clearly, Assumption \ref{assum:GF-abstract} holds since (i) the $A_u: H^1 \to H^{-1}$ is linear, nonnegative definite and symmetric, and (ii) the energy function $E_{a}$ and its derivative $\frac{\delta E_a}{\delta u}$ are linear in $a$.
+Thus, by \eqref{eq:calE-cont-time} with integration by parts, the self-loss function is